Step Debugger¶

 Call stack¶

 The full stack trace — file, line, and function name for each frame.
-Click a frame to navigate to it in the source view.
+Click a frame to navigate to it in the source view and load that frame's locals/upvalues.
 The highlighted frame is where execution is suspended.

 Variables¶